sourcegraph/about/blogposts/2021/show-us-your-calendar.md

 ![Flexible work calendar graphic](https://storage.googleapis.com/sourcegraph-assets/blog/Show%20Us%20Your%20Calendar%20Images/Show%20Us%20Your%20Calendar%20Hero.png)

+_Sourcegraph provides universal code search: a navigation engine for understanding your code.
+We're also an [all-remote](https://about.sourcegraph.com/handbook/company/remote) company with a global [team](https://about.sourcegraph.com/handbook/company/team)._

 Work is only one part of our lives, but until remote work, it occupied a sacrosanct place in our schedules.
 You were to work between the hours of 9 am and 5 pm, not including your commute to and from the office, and the rest of your life had to flow around that block.

 Remote work offers the opportunity to rethink work from first principles and ask ourselves: What does life look like when our jobs work for us, rather than the other way around?
 When you don’t have to commute, when no one is watching you work, when code shipped at 2 am is as valuable as code shipped at 10 am, what can your life become?
 Maybe your day will become nonlinear; maybe you'll split your workday in two; or maybe you'll work 4 days instead of 5.